wighawag/init-from/README.md

-# zel
+# init-from

-> `zel` is a small, and simple command-line tool that helps kickstart new projects.
+> `init-from` is a small, and simple command-line tool that helps kickstart new projects.

+It is based on `zel` : https://github.com/vutran/zel It simply add a templating system on top so new project can be automatically configured

 ### Benefits